 Flea sprays are topical solutions that are applied directly to your cat’s coat.
 They can last up to a month.

 Fleas are an extremely uncomfortable and annoying pest for both you and your cat!
-They feed on animal blood and can cause itchy skin irritations.
-If you notice that your cat is grooming excessively, acting different, or if you notice black specks on your cat’s fur (especially around the armpit and groin area), your cat may have fleas.
+They feed on animal blood, can cause itchy skin irritations, and can even spread disease.
+If you notice that your cat is grooming excessively, acting differently, or if you notice black specks on your cat’s fur (especially around the armpit and groin area), your cat may have fleas.
 Here, we shared some of the most common symptoms of fleas, how to tell if your cat has fleas, and how to treat fleas if your cat does have them.
 There are quite a few over-the-counter options, so talk to your vet to determine which one is right for your furry friend.